abhiwand/atk/python/intelanalytics/doc/source/introduction.rst

 Introduction
 ============

-The Intel Data Platform: Analytics Toolkit provides a unified environment for analyzing "Big Data." that It brings together the powerful new capabilities of graph analytics with classic machine learning.
+The Intel Data Platform: Analytics Toolkit provides a unified environment for analyzing "Big Data."
+It brings together the powerful new capabilities of graph analytics with classic machine learning.
 This new toolkit enables data scientists and developers to more easily create new analytic capabilities in a platform that is more cost effective and easier to manage than disparate, non-integrated tools.
 Users can leverage the full spectrum of powerful analytic capabilities without constraining their sophistication and creativity.

 Within the toolkit, Intel Graph Analytics provides an industry-first environment for creating and analyzing big data graphs across the data science workflow.